-Yeah.
-The word “disciplinarian” is probably not something you want all over your classroom.
-(Seriously, I had a student teacher once who meekly asked, “Why does this school emphasize discipline so much?”
-I can only imagine how many other people wondered that but never asked.)
+A student teacher once meekly asked me, “Why does this school emphasize discipline so much?”
+I can only imagine how many parents wondered that but never asked. 😬

-Just use the very clear and unambiguous word “Expert.” 😆
+Just use the very clear and unambiguous word “Expert.”

-Hard To Find Good Examples
+Hard to Find Good Examples, Easy to Find BAD Examples

-Think about how very different these questions are:
+Think about how different these questions are:

 - What tricky problems does “a teacher” face?